patonlab/DvTE/README.md

 Instructions:

 1) Files Preparation:
 Before initiating the code, the necessary quasiclassical MD trajectories need to be computed.
-The code works with any trajectory file, however, testing has been primarily performed using the MILO package developed by the Ess group (link) which is interfaced with Gaussian16.
+The code works with any trajectory file, however, testing has been primarily performed using the MILO package developed by the Ess group (https://github.com/DanielEss-lab/milo) which is interfaced with Gaussian16.
 This workflow can be in the form of MD simulations such as force fields, semiempirical methods (e.g., GFN2-xTB), and Density Functional Theory (DFT), as well as other methods.
 Currently, benchmarking has only been performed using quasiclassical MD at the M06-2X/MIDI! level of theory, which we recommend for use.

 Recommendations based on current available benchmarking: